Tipping in Morocco: How Much & Who to Tip

 Who do I tip in Morocco?

-Tipping your tour guide and tour bus driver at the end of your trip is also strongly recommended, especially if you are satisfied with the service they provided and they helped you have a great trip.
+Tipping your tour guide and bus driver at the end of your trip is also strongly recommended, especially if you are satisfied with the service they provided and they helped you have a great trip.

 NOTE: We always suggest tipping your hotel maids as the majority are females.
 Morocco is a very male-dominated society with many women lacking access to education and decent job opportunities.
 Hotel maids are very hard-working and deserving of a tip just as much as your luggage porter or restaurant waiter.